ohmer1/hassio-addons/README.md

     # with the "obihai/state_line2" topic.
     state_topic: 'obihai/state_line1'
     # Ignore value after 120 seconds.
-    # If the script crash, it will return status *unknown" instead of a stalled value.
+    # If the script crash, it will return status "unknown" instead of a stalled value.
     expire_after: 120
 ```